Display Accessibility Tools

 Native species loss in Baker Woodlot

 Baker Woodlot is a protected natural area on Michigan State University’s campus.
-These natural areas are small, rare, and contain high biodiversity, so botanists are interested in whether they are sustainable over time.
-Members of the MSU Herbarium collected, accessioned, and databased hundreds of specimens from two surveys that took place 40 years apart (1969 and 2009).
-The information gathered from these surveys showed that even though Baker Woodlot is a protected area, native species are lost at a rate of about five species per decade.
-A team of 18 MSU Herbarium researchers, mostly undergraduates, participated in the most recent Baker Woodlot survey.
-Click here to learn more about the woodlot and view some extirpated species and look for the research paper in the third issue of Rhodora, 2020.
+Information gathered from surveys 40 years apart showed that native species are lost at a rate of about five species per decade.
+A team of 18 MSU Herbarium researchers participated in the most recent survey.
+Click here to learn more about the woodlot.

-Left: man in woods.
-Right: open woods with path Left: Matt Kolp.
-Right: image of Baker Woodlot.
-Image credit: Matthew Chansler
+Left: Matt Kolp.
+Right: Baker Woodlot.
+Credit: Matthew Chansler

 Extrafloral nectaries may vary with climate adaptation in Viburnum species